maciekrb/site_migration_utils/README.md

   -h, --help            show this help message and exit --sanitize            Sanitize mode, will search for ugly paths in the given
                         folder and try to nice them out.
-  --updateurl           Update URL mode, will generate scripts to update from
+  --replace             Update URL mode, will generate scripts to update from
                         a source url to a target url.
   -d DIRECTORY, --directory DIRECTORY
                         Base directory to search for ugly files